 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

 This project will have a narrow focus on the definition of the PHY and the MAC layers of an auxiliary wake-up signal.There is no other WLAN standard with similar focus.
-Wake-up receiver (WUR) as applicable to WLAN and IEEE 802.11 standard hasn’t been considered before in 802.11.
+Wake-up radio (WUR) as applicable to WLAN and IEEE 802.11 standard hasn’t been considered before in 802.11.

 This amendment will differentiate itself from other IEEE 802 wireless standards via the title which stresses the specification of wake-up signal.